Yandex Cloud

 10. Place the file in the new imported-cluster directory.

-• Specify the new cluster name in the resource string and the name parameter.
+• Specify the new cluster name in the resource name and the name parameter.

 • Add the password parameter to the config section.

-• If sharded = false is specified, delete the shard_name parameters in the host sections.
+• If sharded = false, delete the shard_name parameters from the host sections.

-• If the maintenance_window section has type = "ANYTIME", delete the hour parameter.
+• If you have type = "ANYTIME" in the maintenance_window section, delete the hour parameter.

 12. Get the authentication credentials in the imported-cluster directory.